 A student’s doctoral committee should be established by the end of the second year of graduate work.
 At admission, a member of the core faculty is assigned to serve as each student’s academic advisor.
 The advisor meets with the student prior to the start of the fall semester and develops a preliminary plan of study.
 The faculty member will serve as the student’s academic advisor until the student selects the Chair of his/her doctoral committee.
 The advisor may or may not eventually be the chair of the student's dissertation committee.
 This often depends on whether the advisor's area of expertise is relevant to the student's interest.
 However, the advisor will, in any event, be in a position to direct the student to faculty members with the most appropriate skills.
 Students also are encouraged to consult faculty other than the advisor on any matter of concern or interest to them.
-Once a student selects a chair and doctoral committee, the chair, along with the doctoral committee, develop the formal plan of study and will provide ongoing guidance regarding the student's academic program.
+Once a student selects a chair and doctoral committee, the chair, along with the doctoral committee, approve the formal plan of study and will provide ongoing guidance regarding the student's academic program.

 The doctoral committee must consist of either four or five members, depending upon the student’s program of study.
 If the degree program is structured to include one 24-hour cognate, then the committee will typically consists of four members: two from the student’s major area (school psychology), one from the cognate field, and one member appointed by the Graduate School.
 Students are expected to develop a doctoral committee no later than the end of the spring semester of their second year.